container-job-runner/cjr/docs/stacks.md

 **Docker Specific**

-1. *chown-file-volume* (string) if this flag is set to "host-user", then job file volumes will be chowned to the id of the host user (i.e. `id -u`).
+1. *docker-chown-file-volume* (string) if this flag is set to "host-user", then job file volumes will be chowned to the id of the host user (i.e. `id -u`).
 If this value is set to a numerical value such as "20" then the job file volumes will be chowned to user 20.
 This flag should be used for all images that run with non root users.
+2. *chown-file-volume* (string) **DEPRICATED** equivalent to docker-chown-file-volume.
+Will be removed in future version of cjr.

 **Podman Specific**

 1. *security-opt* (string) same as podman --security-opt flag
 2. *userns* (string) same as podman --userns flag (e.g. setting `userns: host` preserves mapping of user ids on host and in container).
+3. *podman-chown-file-volume* (string) if this flag is set to "host-user", then job file volumes will be chowned to the id of the host user (i.e. `id -u`).
+If this value is set to a numerical value such as "20" then the job file volumes will be chowned to user 20.
+This flag should be used for all images that run with non root users.
+Note: for rootless podman ids are relative to the default userns mapping.
+4. *podman-chown-binds* (string) **EXPERIMENTAL** setting that currently only applies to stacks running remotely.
+String should be of format "$UID:$GUI" where $UID and $GUI are number representing the user id and group id of the container user.
+If this flag is set, then podman unshare command will be run on any bound directories before a job is started.

 **General**